+Through the active leadership of the ARC, the Company focused on risk management, safety management, internal audit, control, and compliance.
+The objective was to manage or minimize risks that deter the Company's growth.
 The ARC worked closely with MRSGI Management to identify, assess, and manage all business risks to maintain a sound risk management system that allows for a comprehensive and organized approach in risk mitigation.
 This provides the Company the ability to respond to relevant and material risks as they rise and develop.

-As a result of this close coordination, all store locations, all warehouses, and majority of corporate departments have developed their own Risk Registers through the guidance of the Enterprise Risk Management (ERM) group under the General Loss Prevention (GLP) Department Head Mariven Bacalso Jayme.
+As a result of this close coordination, all store locations and warehouses, and majority of corporate departments have developed their own Risk Registers through the guidance of the Enterprise Risk Management (ERM) group under the General Loss Prevention (GLP) Department Head Mariven Bacalso Jayme.
 The risks previously identified were reassessed to check if these were reduced or minimized.
 The actions taken to reduce these risks were likewise validated for effectiveness.
-New or emerging risks were noted and included in the risk register of 2020 for proper management and monitoring at store level.
+New or emerging risks were noted and included in the risk register of 2021 for proper management and monitoring at store level.